ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 own mechanism.

 This document describes a mechanism for configuring tasks that may be useful in many deployments.
-The goal of this mechanism is to add transparency to the task provision process, and define a task provision method that utilizes just the upload channel and the metadata in the `Report` itself.
+The goal of this mechanism is to define a task provision method that utilizes just the upload channel and the metadata in the `Report` itself.

 At a high level, this extension asks client to include all the task configuration parameters it received out-of-band from task author, in the